Tanz0rz/haxe-fmod/docs/guides/components.md

     FmodHeapsSetup.init({liveUpdate: true});
     ```

     `FmodHeapsSetup.preload(?settings, onReady, ?onFailed)` does the same and has FMOD ready before the first scene.
-It loads the default banks through `hxd.net.BinaryLoader` from the bank folder, hands them to the runtime, and calls `onReady` once FMOD is usable.
+In the browser it loads the default banks through `hxd.net.BinaryLoader` from the bank folder.
+On HashLink it reads them from that folder on disk.
+It hands the bytes to the runtime and calls `onReady` once FMOD is usable.
 On HTML5 the bank fetches and the FMOD module load run in parallel.
-On HashLink both are synchronous and `onReady` runs before `preload` returns. `onFailed` runs instead when a bank cannot be loaded, and the console names it.
+On HashLink both are synchronous and `onReady` runs before `preload` returns. `onFailed` runs instead when a bank cannot be loaded.
+FMOD is initialized with the settings either way, the game runs without that bank, and the console names it.

     ```haxe
     import haxefmod.heaps.FmodHeapsSetup;